Getting A Consent Order in Divorce: Process and Timings in the UK

 correctly drafted

-If the judge is not satisfied, they may request amendments, further information, or a short hearing.
+If the judge is not satisfied, they may request amendments, further information, or a short hearing which can cause delays.

-4. How Long Does It Take to Get a Consent Order?
+4. How Long Does It Take to Get a Consent Order In Total?

-When it has been submitted to court, it takes about 6 weeks for them to review and approve it.
+When it has been submitted to court, it takes about 6 weeks on average for them to review and approve it.

 5. When Should I Apply For A Consent Order?